-B.9 Exporters and all their Indian sub-contractors executing turnkey contracts or civil construction contracts abroad should furnish progress reports in form DPX 3 on a half-yearly basis (June and December) to concerned approving authority viz. authorised dealer / Exim Bank / Working Group as the case may be, and the concerned Regional Office of the Reserve Bank through their bankers within one month from the date of expiry of the relative half-year.
-Copy of the report may however invariably be sent to ECGC / Exim Bank in all cases where their risk / guarantee cover participation in the funded / non-funded facilities has been obtained.
-However, in the case of project export proposals approved at the level of the Working Group, report in Form DPX 3 may be sent to Exim Bank / ECGC and the concerned Regional Office of the Reserve Bank.
-The final Report in Form DPX 3 should clearly indicate the fact of completion of the project and full compliance with the requirements relating to completed projects as laid down in paragraph B.10.
+B.9 Exporters and all their Indian sub-contractors executing turnkey contracts or civil construction contracts abroad should furnish progress reports in form DPX 2 on a half-yearly basis (June and December) to concerned approving authority viz. authorised dealer / Exim Bank, and to ECGC / Exim Bank in all cases where their risk / guarantee cover participation in the funded / non-funded facilities has been obtained.
+The final Report in Form DPX 2 should clearly indicate the fact of completion of the project and full compliance with the requirements relating to completed projects as laid down in paragraph B.10.